voxpupuli/puppet-systemd/REFERENCE.md

 @param ensure Should the unit be started or stopped.
 Can only be true if user is specified.
 @param enable Should the unit be enabled, disabled or 'mask'.
 @param user User name of user whose unit should be acted upon.
 Mutually exclusive with
 @param global Act globally for all users.
-Mutually exclusibe with `user`.
+Mutually exclusive with `user`.
 ```

 #### Parameters